MKInstrument ClassMKInstruments are the agents through

 /* Allocate three MKSynthPatches. */ [aSynthIns setSynthPatchCount: 3]; . . . /* Allocate one more. */ [aSynthIns setSynthPatchCount: [aSynthIns synthPatchCount]+1]; |

-If the MKSynthInstrument
+If the MKSynthInstrument is in automatic

 mode, synthPatchCount returns